WHAT YOU CAN EXPECT ON OUR

 Moving forward - Thursday 16 to Monday 20 May, 2019

 Whether in the middle of a writing project, or just starting out, this workshop will provide you with the skills to develop your characters, structure your story, sharpen your narrative voice and hone your personal writing style.
 With the addition of private consultations with Helen Cross, which will be tailored to your individual needs, you will learn to make your project the best it can be.

-For people coming towards the end of their writing journey, this workshop is designed to support the final stages of writing and editing, and will contain lots of useful information about how to get published and successfully market your book.
+For people firmly on their writing journey, this workshop is designed to maintain your focus and head towards the final stages of writing and editing, and will contain lots of useful information about the possibility of getting published and promoting your book.

 ‘I so enjoyed the time we spent together, as someone who hasn’t really enjoyed the ‘classroom’ I absolutely loved the pressure of the response writing we did in the workshops.’
 Lottie.